 5 Fun Housewarming Party Ideas

 A housewarming party is straightforward enough.
-However, you’ll want to give yourself plenty of time to breathe between moving in and hosting a gathering.
+However, you’ll want plenty of time to breathe between moving in and hosting a gathering.
 When you’re ready, consider one of the following five housewarming party ideas to share your new home with others.

 1. Paint and Sip